thunderbird/webext-docs/folders.rst

          :name: [``limit``]
          :type: (integer, optional)

          Limits the number of returned folders.
-If used together with :value:`recent`, supports being set to :ref:`DEFAULT_MOST_RECENT_LIMIT`
+If used together with :value:`recent`, supports being set to :ref:`folders.DEFAULT_MOST_RECENT_LIMIT`

       .. api-member::